rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 ### Alternate Steps for - Exercise 3: Deploying Windows Admin Center gateway in Azure

-### Replace Exercise 3 Task 1 with the following
+### Replace Exercise 3 Task 1 steps 5 - 11 with the following

 Though the script fails, I created a work-around.
 It does require a manual install of WAC on the az800104-vmwac, but in the real world, you would not have a script like in this lab.<br>

 On SEA-ADM1: <br>

 In the Azure portal, search for Virtual Machines <br>
-Click the link for az800l04-vmwac <br>
+Click the link for az800l04-vm0 <br>
 On the left under Settings, click Connect <br>
 Click Download RDP file <br>
 Click Open File <br>